Elsbeth Juda: The Ambassador

-Exhibition – L’Equipement des Arts
+Painting and collage

+Following the death of her husband in 1975, Juda returned to her early interest in painting and in the late 1980s took a small studio in Fulham Road, London where she painted and evolved her work in collage.
+She produced several series of collage works based on her love of the paintings of Henri Matisse and around her fascination with the self-portraits of Rembrandt.
+An exhibition of her collage works, "Elsbeth Juda: 90 x Rembrandt" was held at England & Co gallery, London in 1994, with the catalogue featuring an introduction by Bryan Robertson.

+Photography Exhibition
-In 2009 the gallery L’Equipement des Arts held a long overdue and immensely successful exhibition of Elsbeth Juda's Photographs from 1940 to 1965.

-L’Equipement des Arts coordinated an extensive research and academic project to find and retrieve materiel from The Ambassador Archive at the V&A Museum to make the exhibition possible.
-This culminated with negatives being loaned by the V&A Museum and National Portrait Gallery to produce 140 historic prints, many of which had never been seen or shown before.
+In 2009 the gallery L’Equipement des Arts held an exhibition of Elsbeth Juda's Photographs from 1940 to 1965.
+This followed an extensive research project on The Ambassador Archive at the V&A Museum which led to negatives being loaned by the V&A Museum and by the National Portrait Gallery to produce prints of 140 historic images by Juda, many of which had never been seen or exhibited before.

-These include a unique record of Graham Sutherland's ill-fated portrait of Sir Winston Churchill commissioned by the House of Commons to celebrate his 80th birthday.
+These included a unique record of Graham Sutherland's ill-fated portrait of Sir Winston Churchill commissioned by the House of Commons to celebrate his 80th birthday.
 The exhibition also showed, for the first time, a series of photographs which illustrate Elsbeth Juda's unprecedented access to Henry Moore and his studio as he worked on the sculpture King and Queen.

 The exhibition featured dramatic photographs of a model draped in only fabric and photographed on the roof of Lancashire mill to promote the British textile industry.
 Among the many leading artists of the day photographed by Juda are Joe Tilson, William Scott, Lynn Chadwick, Osbert Lancaster, and Peter Blake.
 So were the era's leading models including Barbara Goalen, Fiona Campbell-Walter, Lisa Fonssagrives-Penn, Shelagh Wilson, and Marla Scarafia.

 Further, famous personalities of the time such as Margot Fonteyn, Richard Burton, Anthony Armstrong-Jones, and Peter Ustinov; and friends like Norman Parkinson, Mark Boxer, and Madge Garland were all affectionately portrayed.

 Juda used locations to provide unexpected theatrical backdrops to her work and was able to take full advantage of the new age of jet travel.
 She was sent to worldwide destinations on assignments for The Ambassador Magazine.

-Juda’s photographs display wit and a wild humor.
-However—and more importantly—her work reveals a creativity that pushed the perceived boundaries of fashion photography at the time.
-Her poignant images reflect a bygone era, but remain ahead of their time and are especially relevant today.

-L’Equipement des Arts presentation of Elsbeth Juda photographs in 2009 was the first and only major exhibition of her photographic work.
-A number of articles cited below in notes and references were for the most part a result of this exhibition.
+Juda’s photographs display her wit and humour and creatively pushed perceived boundaries of fashion photography at the time.
+The 2009 exhibition of Juda's photographs was the first major exhibition of her photographic work.
+A number of articles cited below in notes and references resulted from this exhibition.